-- a) Proposals will be expected to provide widening and landscape improvements into the Ravensbury Park entrance adjacent to Ravensbury Mill and clearer views into the park from Morden Road. - b) The corner of the estate adjacent to Ravensbury Park will be expected to make an architectural statement which sensitively addresses the park entrance, river and mill buildings. - c) Proposals will be expected to reinforce the corner of the estate opposite the Surrey Arms Public House as a space and a place.
-Proposals should have a sensitive relationship to the pub particularly in terms of massing and height. - d) The setting around the entrance to Ravensbury Park must be improved and enhanced.
-The architecture and design of buildings should draw upon the surrounding good quality townscape such as Ravensbury Mill, The Surrey Arms and White Cottage. - e) Proposals must show how they utilise local history as a point of reference in the development of the scheme, for example drawing on the sites past associations with industrial water mills and the estate of Ravensbury Manor.
+- a) Proposals will be expected to provide widening and landscape improvements into the Ravensbury Park entrance adjacent to Ravensbury Mill to improve and enhance the entrance's setting and create clearer views into the park from Morden Road. - b) The corner of the estate adjacent to Ravensbury Park will be expected to make an architectural statement which sensitively addresses the park entrance, river and mill buildings. - c) Proposals will be expected to reinforce the corner of the estate opposite the Surrey Arms Public House as a space and a place.
+Proposals should have a sensitive relationship to the pub, particularly in terms of massing and height. - d) Proposals must show how they utilise local history as a point of reference in the development of the scheme, for example drawing on the sites past associations with industrial water mills and the estate of Ravensbury Manor.

-3.238 Townscape and landscape features should be used as a design framework in which to deliver the vision for Ravensbury, of building as part of a Suburban Parkland Setting.
-Within this framework proposals should create development that sits comfortably within, and is highly respectful to, its unique landscape whilst making efficient use of the land.
-Proposals will be expected to demonstrate how they form an integral part of the landscape setting and retain this character through building forms, layouts, streets, use of landscaping and
+3.244 In line with Policy OEP1, townscape and landscape features should be used as a design framework in which to deliver the vision for Ravensbury as part of a Suburban Parkland Setting.
+Within this framework proposals should create development that sits comfortably within, and is highly respectful to, its unique landscape and heritage setting, whilst making efficient use of the land.
+Proposals will be expected to demonstrate how they form an integral part of the landscape setting and retain this character through building forms, layouts, streets, use of landscaping and choice of materials.
+Better integration with the wider setting is also important.
+How well proposals respond to these requirements will be a key means by which design quality is assessed.